Karyotype evolution overview

 Current understanding

-Chromosome number and the origin of haplodiploidy.
-Bull’s haploid-viability hypothesis predicts that lineages with naturally low chromosome numbers should be pre-adapted for haplodiploidy.
-In mites, haplodiploid species carry roughly five fewer chromosomes than their diplodiploid relatives Blackmon et al. 2015, Finding 1, and ancestral state reconstructions suggest karyotype reduction preceded haplodiploidy (mean 18.4 vs. null 20.2; P = 0.017) Blackmon et al. 2015, Finding 2.
+Reproductive mode, polyploidy, and chromosome number.
+In Phasmatodea, polyploidy rates are significantly higher in asexually reproducing lineages than in sexual ones, while fusion and fission rates do not differ by reproductive mode Sylvester et al. 2020, Finding 2.
+In mites, haplodiploid species carry roughly five fewer chromosomes than their diplodiploid relatives Blackmon et al. 2015, Finding 1, and ancestral state reconstructions suggest karyotype reduction preceded haplodiploidy (mean 18.4 vs. null 20.2; P = 0.017) Blackmon et al. 2015, Finding 2, consistent with Bull’s haploid-viability hypothesis.

 Supporting evidence